Storm-Eagle20/RTChanger/README.md

 # Q&A

+Q: Wasn't it already possible to change the Raw RTC?
+Why was this developed?

+A: Config, a SDK devkit tool which allows you to change your Raw RTC as well exists too.
+This tool however has been leaked on the internet far and wide.
+Due to being an official devkit tool, it was not intended to be leaked and was only for PANDA and SNAKE units (3DS and New 3DS developer consoles).
+As this is officially created by Nintendo itself, it is copyrighted and distribution of it can lead to DMCA takedown requests.

+As the Raw RTC was a value stored in the MCU, very few developers knew how to work around it.
+Sono, otherwise known as MarcusD, was one of these developers.
+There was little interest in dealing with a program which could do this, and as a new and aspiring developer, I wanted to create RTChanger especially considering reddit's /r/3DShacks community didn't have any way to change the Raw RTC, even with Boot9Strap!
+The only way to change it before now was to get a hold of Config.

 Q: What is required for this?

 A: This is a .CIA file and requires Custom Firmware and Boot9Strap.
 The preferred CFW is Luma3DS, but you can choose one at your own descretion. .CIA files are installed with FBI, as you should have gotten it installed in www.3ds.guide.